-Students are required to sign up for either research or teaching practica each quarter of enrollment.
-Below is a description of the practica requirements for quantitative marketing students.
+Students are required to sign up for either research or teaching practicum each quarter of enrollment.
+Below is a description of the practicum requirements for quantitative marketing students.

-Year 1: Regularly attend and participate in the Marketing seminar.
+Year 1: Regularly attend and participate in the Marketing and Work-in-Progress (WIP) seminars.
 Work with a different marketing faculty in autumn, winter, and spring quarters for initial research exposure.

-Years 2 – 5: Attend and participate in the Marketing and Work-In-Progress (WIP) seminars.
-Attendance is required.
-Students should submit a review of one presented paper per quarter to the faculty member organizing the Marketing seminar.
+Years 2 – 5: Attend and participate in the Marketing and WIP seminars.
+Attendance is required for all Marketing Seminars designated as Combined or Quantitative, and recommended for the seminars designated as Behavioral.
 Continue research work with faculty of student’s choice.
-Students are also encouraged to take the visiting quantitative seminar speaker to lunch after the Marketing seminar.
+Students are also encouraged to take the visiting Quantitative/Combined seminar speaker to lunch after the Marketing seminar.

-Years 3 - 5: Recommended that students enroll in MGTECON 628: Reading Group in Industrial Organization and attend and participate in the weekly “Structural Lunch.”
+Years 3 - 5: Recommended that students enroll in MGTECON 628: Reading Group in Industrial Organization and attend and participate in the weekly “IO Lunch.”